What Is PU Grouting?

 A simple takeaway

 If you have a recurring damp patch, a hairline crack that weeps after rain, or a leak reaching the unit below, PU grouting is worth assessing before you commit to hacking anything.
+Not sure whether what you are seeing is a leak at all?
+Our guide on how to spot water damage in your home covers the early signs.
 The right diagnosis usually saves both money and disruption.

 Hydroseal has stopped leaks across Singapore since 1995.
 We offer a free, no-obligation site inspection, an honest read on whether injection alone will solve it, and a Certificate of Warranty on completed work.
 Call +65 6289 6811 or email enquiry@hydroseal.com.sg to arrange a visit.